It's very common to need to extract data from program source.

 "There was an old woman who lived in a shoe.\nShe ... to bed." # where the ... abbreviates exactly the characters you'd expect

-- remove blank lines default), but at least first and last blanks (which usually appear due to Python formatting)
+- remove starting and ending blank lines (which are usually due to Python source formatting)

-- strip leading/trailing spaces (leading by request, trailing by default)
+- strip leading/trailing spaces other than the common prefix (leading spaces removed by request, trailing by default)

-- (optionally) join the lines together with your choice of separator string
+- join lines together with your choice of separator string

 lines(text, noblanks=True, dedent=True, lstrip=False, rstrip=True, join=False)